OpenDreamKit/OpenDreamKit.github.io/_posts/2017-03-25-Sage-MMT-export.md

 This is how I selected the objects from which I wanted to extract more information, producing the list of class definitions above.

-[Note by the way the weird changes in the path to `sageinspect.sage_getsource` in the listing above (why??? because of interactions between `import` statements?).]
+[Note by the way the weird changes in the path to `sageinspect.sage_getsource` in the listing above (why??? because of interactions between `import` statements?)]

 ### More flesh on the skeleton

 The next step is to add a bit of flesh to that skeleton export.
 Obviously this is going to be more intricate.
 I have included [here](https://gl.mathhub.info/ODK/Sage/blob/master/sage/transitive_group_example.py) what you get when you look at all the methods *coming out of the source code* for `TransitiveGroup`, `PermutationGroup_unique`, etc. In other words, a completely static navigation to the specific methods.
-This was the right thing to do for communicating with the KWARC team, but ultimately wrong for our purpose.
-As a quicker way to get more consistent and richer Sage output, I should have navigated dynamically to the relevant classes, and extracted all the methods available from the live objects.
+This was the right thing to do for communicating with the KWARC team, but is wrong for our ultimate purpose.
+It was the right thing to do to communicate with KWARC (or in a blog post) as it distilled Sage to its most interesting bits, and we could fill the gaps relying on comment concepts (like "class hierarchy").
+However, as a quicker way to get more consistent and richer Sage output, I could have navigated dynamically to the relevant classes, and extracted all the methods available from the live objects.
 This is of course because tons of methods get added when the object gets created, with a lot of mathematics packed into that.
-The same math could be extracted from the source code, but obviously that would be harder to do as we would be emulating a lot of what python does.
+The same math could be reconstructed from the source code, but obviously that would be harder to do as we would be re-emulating a lot of what python does.

 In any case, here is the full printout of what I get for just the method declarations for `PermutationGroup_generic`, the `Parent` that is most interesting: